ChainLaunch

 Honestly?
 Most enterprise blockchain use cases don't need more than 100 TPS.
 If you're tracking supply chain events, recording audit logs, or managing digital assets, both platforms have headroom to spare.
 Performance becomes a deciding factor only for high-frequency trading platforms, large-scale IoT data recording, or payment processing systems.

-The Hyperledger Performance Whitepaper measured Fabric at 3,500+ TPS with Raft consensus, while ConsenSys benchmarks showed Besu at 200-800 TPS on QBFT (Hyperledger Foundation; ConsenSys, 2024).
-For the majority of enterprise use cases requiring under 100 TPS, both platforms have ample capacity.
+Key finding: The Hyperledger Performance Whitepaper measured Fabric's throughput at 3,500+ TPS under Raft consensus, roughly 4-17x higher than Besu's 200-800 TPS on QBFT (Hyperledger Foundation; ConsenSys, 2024).
+Most enterprise use cases need fewer than 100 TPS, so both platforms have ample capacity.

 How Do Deployment Costs Compare?